 7. She’s Set to Launch a New Guide for Combatting Climate Change

 One of Thunberg’s most recent initiatives is The Climate Book, a comprehensive guide for combatting climate change featuring contributions from over 100 writers, scientists and activists including Margaret Atwood, the novelist and climate activist, and Tedros Adhanom Ghebreyesus, the director-general of the World Health Organization.
 The book is set for release in Britain at the end of 2022, and in the U.S. in 2023.
+Greta Thunberg will be launching The Climate Book at the London Literature Festival, and the reading will be free for anyone around the world to live stream online.

 Check out her previous books, No One Is Too Small to Make a Difference and Our House Is on Fire: Scenes of a Family and a Planet in Crisis here.